react-navigation/react-navigation.github.io/versioned_docs/version-7.x/custom-routers.md

 ## Customizing Routers

-You can reuse a router and override the router functions as per your needs, such as customizing how existing actions are handled, adding additional actions etc.

-See [custom navigators](custom-navigators.md) for details on how to override the router with a custom router in an existing navigator.
+There are two main ways to customize routers:

+- Override an existing router with the [`UNSTABLE_router`](navigator.md#router) prop on navigators
+- Customized navigators with a custom router, see [extending navigators](custom-navigators.md#extending-navigators)

 ### Custom Navigation Actions